 One other thing to keep in mind is that when selecting seats, there is now way of knowing whether you will be facing forwards or backwards during a journey.

 If you will be travelling by Ouigo train you can be requested to be at the station 30 mins before departure as all travellers need to pass through Ouigo reception.

 According to the Ouigo website accessing the train isn't permitted less than 5 minutes before departure.

 The primary reason for the 30mins 'rule' at large stations is that you can't just walk on to a Ouigo trains, because in echoes of how budget airlines operate their boarding procedures, passengers in effect check-in.

 Tickets are inspected along with what each passenger is bringing on board; primarily does the luggage they have with them exceed the limit, so the staff are checking whether an additional last minute luggage excess charges have to be applied etc.

 If you book the more expensive Offre OUIGO+ Adulte tickets, you will have priority boarding, which can be particularly useful if you will be joining a train with a 30 minute boarding procedure at the starting point of its journey.

-Though on less busy departures and station calling points, the queue for boarding will typically have cleared more than 10 mins before departure, so from stations the ticket booking sites now show a 10 minute check-in.
+Though on less busy departures and station calling points, the queue for boarding will typically have cleared more than 10 mins before departure, so from certain stations the ticket booking sites now show a 10 minute check-in.

-But take care, there will be big differences in volumes between the numbers of passengers boarding a Ouigo service in Marseille on a summer Saturday afternoon and those boarding in Agen on a winter Wednesday.
+But take care, there will be big differences in volumes between the numbers of passengers boarding a Ouigo service in Lyon on a summer Saturday afternoon and those boarding in Saumur on a winter Wednesday.

 Ouigo trains used to have designated 'Quiet Zones' in which mobile phone calls were not permitted etc, but it seems there are no longer available, as they are not offered when booking tikcets.